Wolg/awesome-swift/README.md

 * [SAHistoryNavigationViewController](https://github.com/szk-atmosphere/SAHistoryNavigationViewController) - SAHistoryNavigationViewController realizes iOS task manager like UI in UINavigationContoller.
 * [WobbleView](https://github.com/inFullMobile/WobbleView) - Implementation of wobble effect for any view in app.
 * [SimpleAlert](https://github.com/KyoheiG3/SimpleAlert) - Customizable simple Alert and simple ActionSheet for Swift
+* [AudioIndicatorBars](https://github.com/LeonardoCardoso/AudioIndicatorBars) - AIB indicates for your app users which audio is playing.
+Just like the Podcasts app.

 ## Files